MeezanHussain/MeezanHussain-intern-repo/git_understanding.md

 Observation: I found it powerful for selective commits — but also realized it can cause conflicts if not handled carefully.

+**Evidence**: Screenshot available in `screenshots/git-cherry-pick.png` showing the cherry-pick process in action.

 3. git log
 What it does: Displays the commit history in chronological order, showing commit hashes, authors, and messages.